octoblu/meshblu-koans/README.md

 ## Meshblu Koans...
-is a collection of lessons to help you learn more about Meshblu.
+...is a collection of lessons to help you learn more about Meshblu.
 Start your journey towards machine-to-machine instant-messaging enlightenment today!

 If you would like to read more about Meshblu, [click here](https://meshblu.readme.io/)